 Back to Back Theatre, an ensemble of actors with mental disabilities, strives to nudge and subvert audiences into seeing beauty that is otherwise hidden.
 Here, the company explores ways that respect is withheld from the disabled, the unemployed, and others deemed unproductive by society.
 Set against the backdrop of the Garden, Small Metal Objects expands the theatrical frame with the unpredictability of public space while bringing stark relief to the notion that everything has its price.

-This show contains some mature subject matter.
+Note: This show contains some mature subject matter.